 Love & Belonging

-The greatest opportunity for marketers lies in “Love & Belonging”, the area where customers are driven by the growing F.O.M.O.
-(Fear Of Missing Out) phenomenon.
-Will your product or service help improve their social standing, give them a greater sense of belonging or offer them something they have otherwise been missing?
-For this group, your content should try to make a “spiritual” connection to this group, show that you understand their needs.
+The greatest opportunity for marketers lies in “Love & Belonging”, the area where customers are driven by F.O.M.O.
+(Fear Of Missing Out).
+Will your product or service help improve their social standing, give them a greater sense of belonging, or offer them something they have otherwise been missing?
+Your content should try to make a “spiritual” connection to people who value love and belonging to show that you understand their needs.

 Here’s an example to help illustrate my point.
 John is a successful, early thirties businessman in the market for his first brand new car.
 He doesn’t want to hear about your dealership’s low low every day prices, no hassle no haggle policy, or see your kids pitching the dealership.
 He’s is not looking for a DEALERSHIP, he’s looking for a CAR, and the dealership is just a necessary evil in the process.
 Your content strategy has to address John’s needs.
 This is the best car you could possibly own, John.
 You worked hard for this car, you deserve it, and your colleagues will be super jealous…